phpearth/docs/faq/misc/structure.md

 ## How to change the default Composer vendor directory?

 By default, Composer creates a `vendor` directory.
-Changing its name is not a common approach, because it's a standard name used around the PHP ecosystem.
+Changing its name is not a common approach because it's a standard name used in the PHP ecosystem.
 However, renaming can be done by setting a special environment variable `COMPOSER_VENDOR_DIR`: